sneakaway-studio/explode-the-web/tutorial/markdown/0-introduction.md

 <div class="col">

 - Browser extensions are software that add features to a web browser.
-- Some are useful—the [Wayback Machine extension](https://chrome.google.com/webstore/detail/wayback-machine/fpnmgdkabkmnadcjpehmlllkndpkmiak/related?hl=en-US) shows you what a web page looked like in the past, even if it was deleted.
+- Some are useful—the <a target="_blank" href="https://chrome.google.com/webstore/detail/wayback-machine/fpnmgdkabkmnadcjpehmlllkndpkmiak/related?hl=en-US">Wayback Machine extension</a> shows you what a web page looked like in the past, even if it was deleted.

 </div>
 <div class="col">